narioinc/cenv/README.md

 * Run `$> cenv --env <environment name as in .cenv file>` to enable a particular env and its details
 * Run `$> cenv --env <environment name as in .cenv file> -s` to additionally load secrets as well from the config file. currently support AWS Secrets ARN ONLY.
 * Run `$> cenv -c <path to file or URL>` to load a local file from path or a online file using a URL (https and http both are supported).
 Its recommended to use HTTPS !!
-* Run `$> cenv init` to initialize the current directory with a stub .cenv file to get things started
+* Run `$> cenv init` to initialize the current directory with a stub .cenv file to get things started.
+Please do make the necessary changes before using the .cenv file

 ## Full command description